jamesfulford/web-samples/README.txt

 	A method can be written and then later told which object/prototype to associate with.
 You can access the source code of a function object, and even create functions and pass in a string of source code.

-	I thought I loved Python functions and my *args and my **kwargs (ok - will miss those) and my lambdas.
-But the flexibility in Javascript is just... insane.
+	I thought I loved Python functions and my *args and my **kwargs (ok - will miss keyword arguments) and my lambdas.
+But the power in Javascript is just... insane.
 I love it.

+	Edit: Default values for parameters can reference each other!
+Eat that, Python!